michaelpatrickpurcell/prophecy/README.md

 ### She's Having a Baby
 Congratulations!
 It looks like you're at about eight weeks now.
 Everything looks great, both mum and bub are doing fine.
-So, We'll plan on seeing you again in about four weeks.
+So, we'll plan on seeing you again in about four weeks.

 While you're here I should tell you about the course that the hospital offers for new parents.
 It's a great way to learn about what to expect and a chance talk to other new parents about the whole experience.
-The teachers are all former maternity ward nurses and they really do a great job.
+The teachers are all former maternity ward nurses, and they really do a great job.

 I know that this can be overwhelming.
 If you have any concerns, please give us a call at any time.